-Cost of Health Care in Ecuador
+Cost of Health Care In Ecuador

-Insurance in Ecuador
+Insurance In Ecuador

-Pharmacies in Ecuador
+Pharmacies In Ecuador

-The cost of brand-name prescription drugs is about one-third of the price of the same product in the United States, and generics are as low as one-tenth of the comparable drug.
-We have not heard of or experienced any problems with authenticity and all drugs we’ve seen are in manufacturer’s packaging from known companies, with lot numbers and expiration dates.
+The cost of brand-name prescription drugs is about one-third of the price in the United States.
+Generics are as low as one-tenth of the comparable drug.
+This is another advantage of health care in Ecuador.

-Dental Care in Ecuador
+Dental Care In Ecuador